pingcap/docs-cn/tools/lightning/errors.md

 1. Delete the corrupted data with `tidb-lightning-ctl --error-checkpoint-destroy=all`, and restart Lightning to import the affected tables again.

 2. Consider using an external database to store the checkpoints (change `[checkpoint] dsn`) to reduce the target database's load.

+## Checkpoint for … has invalid status: 18

+**Cause**: [Checkpoint](../../tools/lightning/checkpoints.md) is enabled, and Lightning or Importer has previously abnormally exited.
+To prevent accidental data corruption, Lightning will not start until the error is addressed.

+**Solutions**:

+If the error was caused by invalid data source, delete the imported data using `tidb-lightning-ctl --error-checkpoint-destroy=all` and start Lightning again.

+See the [Checkpoints control](../../tools/lightning/checkpoints.md#checkpoints-control) section for other options.

 ## ResourceTemporarilyUnavailable("Too many open engines …: 8")